 I eat a nice tuna baguette before I leave for the famous Death Railway Bridge over the river Kwai (or: Kwae in phonetic Thai); it is a 2-kilometer walk from where I am staying.
 Once there, the place is stacked with Japanese and Taiwanese.
 You can freely cross the bridge on foot via a narrow aisle between the rail tracks.
 Quite tricky with all those oncoming traffic.
 I wonder if anybody ever fell into the water.
 While I am still on the trails, a (tourist) train passes by, at walking pace, a necessity with all those pedestrians on the bridge.
 Some people only make room at the last moment.

 I do not spend too much time at the bridge and return to my guesthouse to take a shower.
 Later on, I decide to eat in the hostel tonight.
 I enjoy my sour coconut soup and rice with vegetables.
 After dinner, I soon retire to my terrace as I want to wake up in time tomorrow to visit the Erawan Falls.

 To the Erawan Falls by local transport

 The next morning after having a mini-breakfast, I walk to the main road where I have to catch bus 8170 to get to the Erawan Falls.
 Within 10 minutes, a bus driver signals me to enter the bus.
-Apparently, they are already used to tourists circulating around on the road for this trip.
+They are already used to tourists circulating around on the road for this trip.
 This is another example of how easily you can travel around Thailand.
-It is a rickety, almost worn out bus that will eventually take one hour and 45 minutes to reach the waterfalls, a distance of 60 kilometers.
-But that is alright, I am no longer in a hurry.
+It is a rickety, almost worn-out bus that will eventually take one hour and 45 minutes to reach the waterfalls, a distance of 60 kilometers.
+But that is alright; I am no longer in a hurry.